Alemenew/alx-system_engineering-devops/0x00-shell_basics/README.md

 **101-clean_emacs** script is used to deletes all files in the current working directory that end with the character ~

 **102-tree** script is used to creates those directories welcome/to/school

+**103-commas** script is used for lists all the files and directories of the current directory, separated by commas